Reproductive Medicine

 Since Specialization

-This network shows the specialization of papers citing the papers covering Reproductive Medicine.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers covering Reproductive Medicine.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers covering Reproductive Medicine.

 Countries where authors publish papers about Reproductive Medicine